-If you have these in your cupboard, you’ll be fantastic in the Indian cooking stakes!
-For example, Garam Masala uses them as a strong, warm basis.
+If you have these in your pantry, you have some of the Indian cooking Essentials.
+For example, Garam Masala uses them as a strong, warming basis.

-I first came across this beautiful tea in a small shop in a village in South India that was run by Kashmiris.
-They served me this magnificent, golden, very subtle and very aromatic liquid that was intoxicatingly India and very special in taste.
+I first came across this beautiful tea in a small shop in a tiny village in South India that was run by Kashmiris.
+They served me a magnificent, golden, very subtle and very aromatic liquid that was intoxicatingly India and very special in taste.

-Saffron, when used correctly (in small doses), has such a wonderful, subtle taste, and an aroma to match.
+Saffron, when used in small amounts has such a wonderful, subtle taste, and an aroma to match.
 The golden colour that permeates the food or liquid is golden.
 Too much saffron will taste bitter.

 The taste is very very subtle – no punch here.
 Drink slowly while sitting with mind clear, or after doing yoga, or meditation.
 Try it and tell me what you think.